Shakeout

+Shakeout is a term used in business and economics to describe two things:

+A shakeout refers to a period in which rapid growth and overexpansion in an industry is followed by consolidation.
+When this happens, stronger companies use their capital reserves to acquire or eliminate weaker companies that have overextended themselves.
+Large, diversified companies that are able to endure a weak business climate benefit from shakeouts.

-Shakeout is a term used in business and economics to describe the consolidation of an industry or sector, in which businesses are eliminated or acquired through competition.
-It may also refer to a situation in which many investors exit their positions, often at a loss, due to uncertainty in the market or recent bad news circulating around a particular security or industry.
+A shakeout also refers to a situation in which many investors exit their positions, often at a loss, due to uncertainty in the market or bad news circulating around a particular security or industry.
+This type of shakeout is also known as a market selloff or market correction.

-Shakeouts can often occur after an industry has experienced a period of rapid growth in demand followed by overexpansion by manufacturers.
-Large, diversified companies are often most able to endure a weak business climate and can benefit from shakeouts.
 A shakeout of investors and internet businesses occurred during the dot-com bubble.